alvinvinvinvin/InteractiveSpeechApplication/README.md

 ##Assumption 2

-The path for generate >log file is under >AppDomain.CurrentDomain.BaseDirectory.
-I manually copied the file to >Log folder for reviewing convenience.
+The path for generate `log` file is under `AppDomain.CurrentDomain.BaseDirectory`.
+I manually copied the file to `Log` folder for reviewing convenience.

 Thank you!